IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ## Token Storage and Refresh

-After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-sdk-for-javascript) successfully, an [identity](../ref-info/glossary-uid.md#gl-identity) is generated and stored in local storage, under the key `UID2-sdk-identity`.
+After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-sdk-for-javascript) successfully, an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> is generated and stored in local storage, under the key `UID2-sdk-identity`.
 The SDK refreshes the UID2 token periodically.

 :::danger
 The format of the object stored in local storage could change without notice.
 We recommend that you do **not** read and update the object in local storage directly.